theonize/Currier/Studies/Identity Crisis/Main.md

 Laban balks and they strike a deal where Jacob will receive any discolored livestock from the flock.
 Laban promptly removes all discolored livestock and moves them away, attempting to force Jacob to stay.
 However, Jacob's flocks bear discolored offspring anyway; he specially waters them to attain this effect.
-So, we see the providence propogation of the genes favorable to Jacob.
+So, we see the providential propogation of the genes favorable to Jacob.
 The effect is so monumental that Jacob becomes rich and his cousins accuse him of, somehow, cheating the system.

 At this point we can look back and see how God has shaped Jacob through the years.